 What is boondocking?

-Boondocking sets camp wherever permitted without using electricity, water, and sewer hookups.
+Boondocking sets camp wherever permitted without electricity, water, and sewer hookups.
 It is the action word to the noun "boondocks" and nickname, "boonies," which means rough, far off, or isolated nation.

 You will discover all you have to start your boondocking trip or improve your present knowledge.